igsxf22/python_unreal_ardupilot/README.md

 #### Control vehicle with Controller ***in work***
 - There's a few ways to do this, but focusing on simplicity and Python, I'll include basic set ups for a generic USB gaming controller and the RadioMaster Pocket using Pygame.

+#### Capturing Video from Unreal
+In work
+- Capture your monitor (almost no latency, but not efficient)
+- Capture stream from an UE5 viewport or camera